Blog

 Profiles for innovation spaces

 Organised innovation spaces are increasingly important as breeding grounds for economic growth and societal renewal.
 Their success depends heavily on how they position themselves: how they present themselves to businesses, talent, knowledge institutions and government authorities.
 This article distinguishes three main strategies for profiling: sector-based, thematic, and focused on companies’ growth phases.
-In practice, successful innovation spaces often adopt a hybrid approach, combining different strategies to suit the specific context.
-Therefore, there is no universal ideal model; what works depends on scale, ambition, target……… (click on the title for further reading)
+In practice, successful innovation spaces often adopt a hybrid approach, …….. (click on the title for further reading)

 Innovation district Delft